Docky37/alerts/readme.md

 	    }
 	]

+**OPS#6: GET - http://localhost:8080/personInfo/{firstName}/{lastName}**   >>> returns the PersonInfoDTO list of person(s) that have this firstName and lastName (a list to be able to deal with with namesake, more than a single PersonInfoDTO).

+This example show the response if John Boyd'son is first named John like his father (instead of Roger).

+	[
+	    {
+	        "firstName": "John",
+	        "lastName": "Boyd",
+	        "age": "36 years old",
+	        "medications": [
+	            "aznol:350mg",
+	            "hydrapermazol:100mg"
+	        ],
+	        "allergies": [
+	            "nillacilan"
+	        ],
+	        "phone": "841-874-6512"
+	    },
+	    {
+	        "firstName": "John",
+	        "lastName": "Boyd",
+	        "age": "19 months old",
+	        "medications": [],
+	        "allergies": [],
+	        "phone": "841-874-6512"
+	    }
+	]

 **OPS#7: GET - http://localhost:8080/communityEmail/{city}**   >>> returns the list of eMail address of inhabitants of the given city.

 	[